$ cd fundamentals-of-devops

 output:

-Open the URL in this output in a web browser, and you should see "Hello, World!"
-Congrats, API Gateway is now routing requests to your Lambda function!
+Open this URL, and you should see "Hello, World!"
+Congrats, a Lambda function URL is now routing HTTP requests to your Lambda function!
 AWS will automatically scale your Lambda functions up and down in response to load, including scaling to zero when there is no load.

 exports.handler = (event, context, callback) => {